liferay/portletmvc4spring/README.md

 ## Enabling CSRF Protection

+Liferay Portal provides CSRF protection out-of-the-box for the `ACTION_PHASE` of the portlet lifecycle via the `p_p_auth` request parameter (present on all ActionURLs).
+If a developer uses XmlHttpRequest (XHR) to submit forms with the `RESOURCE_PHASE`, then the developer is responsible for providing CSRF protection.

+The PortletMVC4Spring security module has the ability to enable CSRF protection for both the `ACTION_PHASE` and `RESOURCE_PHASE` in any supported portal.
+In the case of Liferay Portal, the PortletMVC4Spring CSRF protection is redundant with Liferay Portal's out-of-the-box CSRF protection for the `ACTION_PHASE`.

 In order to enable CSRF protection, follow these steps:

 1. Add the `com.liferay.portletmvc4spring.security` library as a dependency to your portlet project.
 For more information,